Home

 There, as rain fell on the tin roof, Juanita stood straight, her eyes wet and dull with grief, and told the congregation, "I feel as my faith going down the floor.
 I think he's coming out and I'll have somebody to come to church with me next Sunday."
 They san together, in voices so strong that the backs of the hymnbooks vibrated, the words on the pages blurred through the tears on the lenses of one man's rimless spectacles, and they prayed for Hartsel Mayle, a miner for 29 of his 53 years, Juanita's husband.
 (Link to full story.)

 Ten months after the tragedy, on Sept.
 11, 1969, with the mine still sealed, the Associated Press distributed a wire photograph coast to coast.
 The image, seen here, shows Juanita in the backyard of her home with some of her younger children.
 The caption read that "Operations to recover the bodies begins Friday."
-A related story was filed by Niles Jackson.
+A related story was written and filed by Niles Jackson.

 Two years following the accident, with the bodies still missing, Time revisited the scene, noting that "There is a tradition in mining communities as old as grief, but layered over with the special stresses of men who go into the mines: the dead must have a decent burial; the bodies must be recovered...
 As recovery operations stretched to 15 months -- the longest and costliest in mining history -- some of the widows sought an end to the strain of wondering 'when the phone will ring to say they've found him'."

-Juanita and other widows eventually accepted the fact that their loves ones' bodies would not be recovered.
+Juanita and other widows eventually accepted the fact that their loves ones' bodies would not be brought out.
 They signed an agreement with Consol to permanently seal off those mine sections which contained human remains, receiving $10,000 each in return.
 She was quoted in Time saying "Tears rolled down my cheeks all the time I was signing the agreement.
 It was like putting a price tag on our husbands' bodies."
 Click for full text on Time's website.

 Donations poured in from as far away as Texas and Kansas.
 In nearby Pennsylvania, the town of Ellwood City rallied to donate $3,000 for the family, the only community-wide contribution the Mayles received.
 (The Ellwood City Ledger published a retrospective article, with a photo of Juanita and her children, in its edition of April 9, 2010.)

-Juanita outlived her husband by 26 years.
 She died at the age of 72 on Dec.
 2, 1994, with her obituary published in the Barbour Democrat.
-She rests at Pritchard Cemetery.
+She rests at Prichard (Pritchard) Cemetery.

-Son Albert Woodrow Mayle was stationed in 1968 at Fort Knox.
+Son Albert Woodrow Mayle married Delberta "Debbie" (?).
+He was stationed in 1968 at Fort Knox.
+Circa 2012-2020, they made their home in Grafton.

 Daughter Cindy Sue Mayle married (?)
 Siever and Bob Stoller, and had five children.
 Circa 2009, she was a first-grade teacher at the Tunnelton-Denver Elementary School in Preston County, WV.
 She was featured in the Times West Virginian newspaper in January 2009 for her battle against leukemia.